fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Backup/v1.0.12/Get-AzureRmBackupRecoveryPoint.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmBackupRecoveryPoint** cmdlet gets the recovery points for a backed up azure_2 Backup item.
+The **Get-AzureRmBackupRecoveryPoint** cmdlet gets the recovery points for a backed up Azure Backup item.
 After an item has been backed up, Backup stores one or more recovery points.

 ## EXAMPLES